dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

 To pass copies of the your repository around to your team, you need a place to put a copy where everyone on your team can have access to it.
 That is what GitHub does.
 Really, that's almost all it does: provide a place for you to store your code.

-As part of your preparation for Phase-0 you should have set up an account on [GitHub](https://GitHub.com/) using your first name as part of your GitHub user name.
+As part of your preparation for Phase 0 you should have set up an account on [GitHub](https://GitHub.com/) using your first name as part of your GitHub user name.
 If not, go set one up right now.
 Note that the general practice on GitHub is to use "train-case" (all lowercase letters with words separated by hyphens).
 So if you're name were Mohandas K. Gandhi, your GitHub username would be `mohandas-k-gandhi`, or just `mohandas-gandhi`.
 In the future, you may be involved in many projects involving GitHub, using your own name for your GitHub account, where possible, works best.

 Once you have an account, you can create your first repository.
 Then we'll clone it to your new virtual machine.